Gas Cylinder Storage | Gas Bottle Storage Requirements

 Once again, in Australia, the gas bottle storage regulations (propane tank safety regulations) permit you to have 10kg indoors, per dwelling, inclusive of balconies.

-Maximum total quantity is 30kg per occupancy (propane gas storage) with a maximum gas bottle size of 15kg, per the LPG gas cylinder storage rules & regulations and for LPG gas cylinder safety.
+The maximum total quantity is 30kg per occupancy (propane gas storage), with a maximum gas bottle size of 15kg, per the LPG gas cylinder storage rules and regulations and for LPG gas cylinder safety.

 Special Note to Hospitality Establishments